scherroman/mugen/README.md

 Use it to brainstorm AMVs, montages, what have you.
 [Check it out](https://youtu.be/ZlTR6XULe5M).

-Built with [essentia](https://github.com/MTG/essentia) audio analysis, [moviepy](https://github.com/Zulko/moviepy) Python video editing, and [tesseract](https://github.com/tesseract-ocr/tesseract) OCR
+Built with [moviepy](https://github.com/Zulko/moviepy) Python video editing, and [librosa](https://github.com/librosa/librosa) audio analysis.

 ## Strategy